\"Writing.Com

 It was neatly midnight when Terry Blewett suddenly called: “It’s here.”

-Looking round the yellow-walled corridor, Mel Forbes thought at first that the constable was mistaken.
+Looking around the yellow-walled corridor, Mel Forbes thought at first that the constable was mistaken.
 Then sensing movement rather than seeing it, his eyes zeroed in on a dark corner at the other end of the corridor.
-At first it was only a darker hue of shadow about the corner in the dim-lit corridor.
+At first, it was only a darker hue of shadow about the corner in the dim-lit corridor.
 But then Mel could just discern the vague, almost ghostly outline of a tall, heavyset man standing in the corner.

-“You’re right,” said Mel as the egrigor stepped forward.
-Realising that it had been spotted, the monster decided to forget about stealth and go for an all out attack, in the hope that its brute strength and superior speed would allow it to overpower the two policemen before they could set off the alarm as they had done the night before.
+“You’re right,” said Mel as the Egrigor stepped forward.
+Realising that it had been spotted, the monster decided to forget about stealth and go for an all-out attack, in the hope that its brute strength and superior speed would allow it to overpower the two policemen before they could set off the alarm as they had done the night before.

-Terry held up the Winchester repeating rifle, although he knew from experience that it was useless against the egrigor.
+Terry held up the Winchester repeating rifle, although he knew from experience that it was useless against the Egrigor.
 Thankfully there are no innocent bystanders around this time! he thought.
 After the previous night’s ruckus, Mel Forbes had arranged with Gina Foley to have the other patients on that floor moved to the next floor up.

 Now if only we knew some way to stop it!
-Terry thought as the egrigor raced down the corridor determined to kill Bear Ross tonight, no matter who else it also had to kill into the bargain.
+Terry thought as the Egrigor raced down the corridor determined to kill Bear Ross tonight, no matter who else it also had to kill into the bargain.

-As Terry opened fire on it, the egrigor roared its panther-like roar and raced down the corridor toward them.
+As Terry opened fire on it, the Egrigor roared its panther-like roar and raced down the corridor toward them.

 Mel stood well away from Terry, uncertain about his own weapon.
 After last night’s failure, Mel had replaced the pump-action shotgun with a small flame-thrower, normally used by the fire department for back burning during the bush-fire season.
-Holding the nozzle well away from himself, he turned the gas on low, and then used a cigarette lighter to ignite the gas.
+Holding the nozzle well away from himself, he turned the gas on low and then used a cigarette lighter to ignite the gas.
 Here’s hoping this thing doesn’t blow up in my own face!
 Mel thought as he turned the gas up high.

-Orange flame whooshed out from the nozzle, rapidly engulfing the egrigor in an ocean of fire.
+Orange flame whooshed out from the nozzle, rapidly engulfing the Egrigor in an ocean of fire.

 The loud metallic grinding seemed to go on endlessly.
-But finally the lock snapped on the freezer door and the drawer swung open effortlessly to reveal the naked body of Kostyn Pavolich.
+But finally, the lock snapped on the freezer door and the drawer swung open effortlessly to reveal the naked body of Kostyn Pavolich.

 Well, here goes!
 Ernie thought reaching in toward the corpse with the jemmy, planning to smash its skull open.